xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 The Program language used in this project is Python, and the main package includes Pandas, Numpy, Scikit-learn.

 # Dataset Selection
-We choose the data to build the dataset base one 3 part:
+We choose the data to build the dataset base one 3 parts: \
-First, the Bitcoin itself, which includes open price, high price, low price, close price, and trading volume of Bitcoin, and also, to including some information of the ccyptocurrency market, we includ ETH (another popular cryptocurrency)daily close price.
+First, the Bitcoin itself, which includes open price, high price, low price, close price, and trading volume of Bitcoin, and also, to including some information of the cryptocurrency market, we include ETH (another popular cryptocurrency)daily close price.
 Second, traditional market index data and information-S&P 500, Russell 2000, and Crude Oil, Gold price, Silver price, EUR/USD, USD/JPY, and US 10-Yr-Bond rate.
-Last but not least, for sentement data, we choose the Wikipedia pageviews on key words ‘Bitcoin’, ‘Coinbase’ and ‘Cryptocurrency’.Time period for the dataset is all work days from 2016-06-13 to 2021-12-02, sample size 1374.
-Notice that though the crypotocurrency in trading on the daily based, however the traditional security market does not, so we delect all the weekend data. \
+Last but not least, for sentiment data, we choose the Wikipedia pageviews on keywords ‘Bitcoin’, ‘Coinbase’ and ‘Cryptocurrency’.The time period for the dataset is all workdays from 2016-06-13 to 2021-12-02, sample size 1374.
+Notice that though the cryptocurrency in trading on a daily based, however, the traditional security market does not, so we detect all the weekend data.
-Here is a quick review of our data.
 <img width="924" alt="Picture1" src="https://user-images.githubusercontent.com/71731146/150919766-c4862020-843c-4b3e-b424-c6cd6eca0b5f.png">\
-Since bitcion price flucuation is abnormal, as we can see from 2020 March to 2021 April, there was a 1200% increase.
-With this kinda of flucuation, it is very hard to predict a accurate price, but we can still try to predict the trend. \
+Since bitcoin price fluctuation is abnormal, as we can see from 2020 March to 2021 April, there was a 1200% increase.
+With this kind of fluctuation, it is very hard to predict an accurate price, but we can still try to predict the trend. \
 <img width="960" alt="price_change" src="https://user-images.githubusercontent.com/71731146/150920361-3ab1500c-980d-4ea7-bfd5-f310ab44037a.png">\
-So we calcualted bitcoin's price 30 day's return, and if the return is positive, we assgin the tuple with class 1, otherwise 0.
-And we will treat this as an classification problem, we tried to treat this as an regression problem, but the restults is not as good.
+So we calculated bitcoin's price 30 days' return, and if the return is positive, we assign the tuple with class 1, otherwise 0.
+And we will treat this as a classification problem, we tried to treat this as a regression problem, but the result is not as good. \
 <img width="735" alt="Screen Shot 2022-01-24 at 10 16 43 PM" src="https://user-images.githubusercontent.com/71731146/150921652-8bffc235-d544-470c-945c-3c7c69c29182.png">\
 Here is the code for first step of data cleaning:
 ```